 $1.6 Million Settlement Reached in Fatal Head-On Car Collision

 Yarborough Applegate attorneys David Yarborough and David Lail, alongside Shelly Leeke of Shelly Leeke Law Firm, recently reached a $1.6 million settlement for the widow of a 47-year-old Moncks Corner man who was tragically killed when another driver hit him head-on while illegally passing another vehicle.
-Notably, this included a $1.35 million contribution over the available policy limits by the liability carrier.
+Notably, the settlement that resulted from this head-on collision included a $1.35 million contribution over the available policy limits by the liability carrier.

 William “Art” Mullinax was driving home from his job at a steel plant when another driver, Quan Gibbs, crossed a double yellow line while attempting to pass a vehicle in front of him.
-Traveling 76 miles per hour in a 45 miles per hour zone, Gibbs’ vehicle hit Mullinax’s head-on.
+Traveling 76 miles per hour in a 45 miles per hour zone, Gibbs’ vehicle hit Mullinax’s in a head-on collision.
 Mullinax died at the scene.

 Initially, Mullinax’s wife attempted to settle claims with Gibbs’ insurer for the full value of his insurance policy limits of $50,000.
 However, when Gibbs’ insurer, State Farm, failed to accept the offer in a timely manner, Mullinax withdrew her request and filed an offer of judgement for $1.5 million.